-the same ranking order as CRADIS and MABAC.
+mostly from the others.
+SAW and WPM shared the same ranking order as CRADIS and MABAC.
 The reason for SAW and WPM yielding the same ranking order lies in several factors.
 Firstly, both methods employ identical normalization techniques.
 Secondly, they utilize a similar approach of multiplying or scaling the normalized decision matrix with corresponding weights.
 Thirdly, these methods operate through fundamental rather than intricate steps.
-In contrast, other methods employed various
+In contrast,